uhppoted/uhppoted-mqtt/documentation/greengrass.md

   }
 }

-3. Create a 'thing' device for _uhppoted-mqtt_ from AWS console.
+3. Create a 'thing' device for _uhppoted-mqtt_ via the AWS console.

+_TODO_

 ## _uhppoted-mqtt_